The Next Web Launches Massive Minimalist Redesign

 Here you can get a sneak peak inside TNW, the stuff we don't publish on our media platform.
 In case you have missed it...
-TNW is a global tech-media company, with a focus on Generation T.
+TNW is a global digital media company, with a focus on Generation T.

-We have four branches: Media, Events, Intelligence and Work spaces, that all build onto each other to create a virtuous circle of awesomeness for tech companies and Gen T.
+We have four branches: Media, Events, Intelligence and Spaces, that all build onto each other to create a virtuous circle of awesomeness for tech companies and Gen T.